darlatan/chatrooms-rules/README.md

 - No voice messages (these will be auto-deleted by the bots)
 - **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity**

 Rules regarding hate crimes (racism, homophobia, transphobia, etc.) are strictly enforced.
-This includes intentionally misgendering users.
+This includes intentionally misgendering users, as well as other microaggressions.

 See: